jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 does not support 64-bit integers.

-The principle of clear correspondence to common programming languages is why JTD does not support, for example, a data type for numbers up to 2**53-1.
+The principle of clear correspondence to common programming languages is why JTD does not support, for example, a data type for integers up to 2**53-1.

 It is expected that for many use-cases, a schema language of JTD's expressiveness is sufficient.
 Where a more expressive language is required,